-Automated Software Testing – How to Start?
+Automated Testing – How to Start?

-It can be tricky trying to get the ball rolling on software test aut…and then keep that ball rolling.
-Often times, companies start by choosing an automated software testing tool without thinking about an automated testing strategy and how it fits into the organization AND their software development and QA process.
-A successful automated qa testing program begins with a firm baseline of understanding test automation.
+It can be tricky trying to get the ball rolling on software test automation and then keep that ball rolling.
+Oftentimes, companies start by choosing test automation tools without thinking about an automated testing strategy and how it fits into the organization AND their software development and QA Testing process.
+For example, is continuous testing a long-term goal?
+A successful automated QA testing program begins with a firm baseline of understanding automation testing.
 The two resources below can be a good start for those in the early stages of research:

-Automated Software Testing – Kick Start Your Program
+Automated Testing – Kick Start Your Program

-If you are looking to kick-start your test automation efforts, XBOSoft’s cost effective automation assessment and implementation program will take you from 100% manual regression QA to the “right” balance of automation and manual testing in as little as 30 days.
+If you are looking to kick-start your test automation efforts, XBOSoft’s cost-effective automation assessment and implementation program will take you from 100% manual regression QA to the “right” balance of automation and manual testing in as little as 30 days.
 We utilize a straightforward 4-step process:

-Step 1 – We believe you can’t automate what you don’t understand, so our initial objective is to understand the client’s automation goals combined with an examination of their software to understand its workings and functionality.
+We believe you can’t automate what you don’t understand, so our initial objective is to understand the client’s automation goals combined with an examination of their software to understand its workings and functionality.
 XBOSoft deliverable – Client Test Automation Objectives Briefing

-Step 3 – Determine automated qa testing strategy to identify where the software can effectively benefit from test automation, followed by test architecture and design.
+Determine automated qa testing strategy to identify where the software can effectively benefit from test automation, followed by test architecture and design.
 XBOSoft deliverables – Test Automation Strategy Document; Automation Test Case Design and Parameterization Guidelines, and Automation Framework Design Guidelines.

-Step 4 – Create executable automation scripts with written instructions on how to set up the test environment, deploy and execute the script.
+Create executable automation scripts with written instructions on how to set up the test environment, deploy and execute the script.

-XBOSoft often supplements the above with guidelines on enabling maintainability and extend-ability, and incorporating best practices in analysis of test results.
+XBOSoft often supplements the above with guidelines on enabling maintainability and extend-ability, and incorporating best practices in the analysis of test results.
 Learn more about our Automation Assessment & Execution Program.